dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Pre-request script**

 This is part of postman and not a requirement to create an environment via an API call.
 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/pre-request-scripts/)
-In our case the script checks to see if the environment variable envNumber exists or not.
+In our case the script first deletes any dynamic environment variables that would have been set if this collection has been run before, except envNumber as this should remain if it has been used before to keep the IDs unique.
+Then it checks to see if envNumber exists or not.
 If it doesn't exist \(and it won't the first time you do this exercise\) it creates it and sets the value to 1.
 If the variable does exist \(i.e. you have run the request before\) then it will increment the value by one.
 As detailed above this variable is used in our environment name.

 **Tests**